artuncolak/nest-react-admin/Technical-Q.md

 **Tailwind CSS (First time using it)**

-I used it for quickly developing the ui.
+I used it for quickly develop the ui.

 **Axios**